 - RVs, tents and motorhomes must set up in designated areas.

 - Please drive 5MPH or less as you approach the launch area, and within the launch area.
 A vehicle moving any faster can raise a surprising amount of very annoying dust!

 - SLVROC 774 does not allow anyone to operate R/C toys, vehicles, or aircraft, including “drones” at the launch site.
 Period.
 None, Nyet.
 Nada.
 R/C aircraft in the area will result in the range being closed until the situation is corrected.
 This is regardless of size or registration of the aircraft.
 Drones from approved videographers are permitted with prior permission.
 Contact the event more than 3 weeks in advance to arrange for accommodation.

 - Drones or helicopters on the range require permission from the Launch Director (or designee), the LCO, and RSO at the range head.
 Drones or helicopters may only fly over the range during launching–not when the range is open for loading or recovery.
 No R/C aircraft may fly over or near any person, vehicle, launch pad, or other structure, and must be clear of any rocket during all phases of flight.
 Any drone activity deemed to be

 dangerous by the LCO, RCO, or site administrators will result in immediate and permanent loss of flying privileges.

 - Please use only the provided toilet facilities (portapotties).
 Please do not throw trash into the portapotties!!

-- Please keep control of your trash and carry it off the lakebed when you leave.
+- Please keep control of your trash and carry it off when you leave.